Danny908/Duality/README.md

 <!-- PD: "ngx-row" It's optional (for more information see "Grid Layout" section) -->
 ```

-The footer comes with the next default styles (You can add your styles in your own .css file).
+The footer comes with the next default styles (You can add/overwrite the styles in your own .css file).

 ```scss
   .ngx-footer {